xiangyi-njust/FWS/README.md

 ## Quick start
 To reproduce our experiment result, you can follow these steps:

-> recognition
+> Recognition

 based on your system, open the terminal in the specified directory and type this command
 <pre>python run.py </pre>

-> classify
+> Classify

 based on your system, open the terminal in the specified directory and type this command
 <pre>python run.py</pre>

-> extract keywords
+> Extract keywords

-we provide two notebooks, you can follow the steps to extract keywords and do some preprocess work
+We provide two notebooks, you can follow the steps to extract keywords and do some preprocess work

 ## Citation
 Please cite the following paper if you use these codes and datasets in your work.